2024’s Dirtiest Cities in America

 Lewis University

-In what ways does a dirty city directly affect its citizens?
+In what ways does a dirty city directly affect its residents?

 How do you define dirty when it comes to a city?
 Is it merely air pollution?
 Do trash and general cleanliness count?